-It was past midnight, and let’s just say, if a cop had pulled me over and looked in my trunk, things might have become… I’ll say complicated.
+It was past midnight, and let’s just say, if a cop had pulled the car over and looked in the trunk, things might have become… complicated.
 Uh… possibly, weird.

-You see, I was driving around with a 25 year-old, shirtless man in the trunk of my car, and he was eating McDonald’s fries, while blasting tunes on his iPad.
-He happened to be my son, but not the one that currently lives with me.
-That would be Warren.
+You see, I was driving around with a 25 year-old, shirtless man in the trunk.
+He was eating McDonald’s fries, tunes blasting on his iPad.
+He happened to be my son, but not the one currently living with me.

 The whole thing was all Sara’s doing.

 Sara lives in Halifax and attends NSCAD.
-She’s also Warren’s girlfriend, and supposedly, they don’t live together.
-But seriously, they don’t fool me.
-Based on what I’ve seen thus far, they spend their nights at one or the other’s place, together, with infrequent nights apart, which means, technically, I live with Sara sometimes too.
+She’s Warren’s girlfriend, and supposedly, they don’t live together.
+Seriously, they don’t fool me.
+Based on what I’ve seen thus far, they spend their nights at one or the other’s place, with infrequent nights apart, which means that technically I live with Sara sometimes too.

-When they’re at my place, it gets rather noisy.
-Warren is constantly bellowing her name, loudly.
+When they’re at my place, it gets rather noisy, Warren constantly bellowing her name.